mfogel/polygon-clipping/README.md

 * rings will be self-closing
 * rings will not contain repeated points
 * rings will not contain superfluous points (intermediate points along a straight line)
-* rings will not be self-intersecting
+* rings will not be self-touching nor self-crossing

 In the event that the result of the operation is the empty set, the output will be an empty array: `[]`.